South Sudan

 Expanding Access to Voluntary Family Planning

-In South Sudan, the use of family planning is low—only 3 percent of women use a modern method of contraception4—in part because women lack access to quality health services and products.
-MOMENTUM works to expand access to family planning in South Sudan by integrating family planning services into maternal and child health care.
-We collaborate with community health workers to teach women how to use the injectable contraceptive DMPA-SC (subcutaneous depot medroxyprogesterone acetate, brand name Sayana® Press) on their own so that they can use it at home, minimizing the need to travel to health facilities.
+In South Sudan, the use of family planning is low—only four percent of women use a modern method of contraception2—in part because women lack access to quality health services and products.
+MOMENTUM Integrated Health Resilience works to expand access to family planning in South Sudan by integrating family planning services into maternal and child health care.
+We collaborate with community health workers to teach women how to use the injectable contraceptive DMPA-SC (subcutaneous depot medroxyprogesterone acetate, brand name Sayana Press) on their own so they can use it at home, minimizing the need to travel to health facilities.

 Keeping Mothers and Children Healthy

-To help mothers and their babies stay healthy during and immediately after childbirth, we work with community health programs to distribute misoprostol, a drug that can prevent and treat postpartum hemorrhage, and chlorhexidine, an antiseptic used to clean umbilical cords.
-We also partner with community health workers to prepare them to be aware of the signs that a mother or child’s health might be at risk so they can provide appropriate services or refer them for emergency care.
+To help mothers and babies stay healthy during and immediately after childbirth, we work with community health programs to distribute misoprostol, a drug that can prevent and treat postpartum hemorrhage, and chlorhexidine, an antiseptic used to clean umbilical cords.
+We also partner with community health workers to help them be aware of the signs that a mother or child’s health is at risk so they can administer services or refer them for emergency care.

 References